Ownership and charitable status

 SET is advised by a range of liaison and working groups (see Liaison and Working Groups tab) and by a Health, Safety & Wellbeing Committee.
 These groups allow the relevant members of SET to ensure that decision-making in all areas is based on consultation with relevant stakeholders – whether they are Falmouth and UoE students and staff, FX Plus staff, students' union (FXU), trade unions, or other people who are able to advise us.

-The CEO has made a commitment to report any major issues from these consultation groups to the Board, and where strategy is being brought to the Board for approval, the CEO provides a summary of stakeholder comments.
+The MD has made a commitment to report any major issues from these consultation groups to the Board, and where strategy is being brought to the Board for approval, the MD provides a summary of stakeholder comments.

 Finally, because we deliver services for Falmouth and the UoE, it is important that FX Plus senior staff are in close contact with the senior staff and committees of UoE and Falmouth, so formal points of contact between the two university partners and FX Plus have been reviewed and strengthened.

-Further information about how we make decisions, contact Jackie Brown, secretary to the FX Plus Board, using the details provided below.
+Further information about how we make decisions, contact Sharron Parson using the details provided below.